-The Group financial statements consolidate those of the parent company and all of its subsidiaries up to December 31, 2011.
-Electrovaya obtains and exercises control through 100% of the voting rights for it subsidiaries, 1408871 Ontario Inc., Electrovaya Corp., Electrovaya Company, Electrovaya USA Inc., Electrovaya Global SRL (dormant) and Electrovaya ApS (inactive).
+The Group financial statements consolidate those of the parent company and all of its subsidiaries up to March 31, 2012.
+Electrovaya exercises control through 100% of the voting rights of its subsidiaries, 1408871 Ontario Inc., Electrovaya Corp., Electrovaya Company, Electrovaya USA Inc., Electrovaya Global SRL (dormant) and Electrovaya ApS (inactive).
 All subsidiaries have the same reporting dates as their parent company.
 All inter-company balances and transactions have been eliminated upon consolidation.
 Amounts reported in the financial statements of subsidiaries have been adjusted when necessary to ensure consistency with the accounting policies adopted by the Group.